Epic E1000

 The Epic E1000 is an American single-engine, six-seat, turboprop light aircraft developed by Epic Aircraft of Bend, Oregon.

 Design

-A development of the kit-built Epic LT, the E1000 aircraft features a cantilever low-wing, a 6.5 psi differential pressurized cabin with an airstair door just ahead of the rear seats, retractable tricycle landing gear and a single 1825 hp Pratt & Whitney Canada PT6-67A turboprop aircraft engine, de-rated to 1200 hp engine in tractor configuration.
+A development of the kit-built Epic LT, the E1000 aircraft features a cantilever low-wing, a 6.5 psi differential pressurized cabin with an airstair door just ahead of the rear seats, retractable tricycle landing gear and a single 1825 hp Pratt & Whitney Canada PT6-67A turboprop aircraft engine, de-rated to 1200 hp in tractor configuration.
 The aircraft is predominantly made from carbon fiber and its 43 ft span wing has flaps and winglets.

 The aircraft has a goal empty weight of 4400 lb and a gross weight of 7500 lb, giving a useful load of 3100 lb and a full-fuel payload of 1100 lb, allowing the fuel tanks and seats to all be filled.

 Preliminary performance data shows a 325 kn maximum airspeed, 1,650nmi (3,050 km) range, 45 USgal/h fuel consumption at cruise altitude, and a 34000 ft operating ceiling.